JosWigchert/Handpicked_Access_Decentraland/README.md

 Download this example and navigate to its directory, then run:

 ```
-$  dcl start
+$  dcl start --web3
 ```
 Any dependencies are installed and then the CLI opens the scene in a new browser tab.

-Add the following to the end of the URL in the browser window:
+Add the following to the end of the URL in the browser window (should be added when starting with --web3 argument):

 ```
 &ENABLE_WEB3